-3.3 NAVIGATION STUDY
+3.4 NAVIGATION STUDY

-The Two Gate Barrier System will provide a 75' clear center opening for navigation when the double butterfly gates are open.
+The 2-Gates barrier system will provide a center opening for navigation when the double butterfly gates are open.
 The center opening will be marked in accordance with waterway rules, and the remainder of the barrier, including the side openings that are not considered navigable because of impaired vertical clearance, will be marked to indicate the existence of the obstruction.
-The gate barrier does increase local flow velocity due to a constriction on the channel cross-section.
-A velocity of 3.5 knots (6 ft/s), which is rarely exceeded under existing conditions in Old River, was used in the previous study of vessel passage through the gates as a limiting passage velocity criteria.
-It was noted that the Delta Cross Channel (DCC), operated by the San Luis and Delta-Mendota Water Authority, typically experiences velocities of 3 - 4 knots without boat passage problems at the gates.
-Results in this section will be used to assist in the formulation of a Gate Operations/Vessel Passage Plan (not included in this scope).
+The barrier does increase local flow velocity due to a constriction on the channel cross-section.
+The Delta Cross Channel (DCC), operated by the San Luis and Delta-Mendota Water Authority for many years, typically experiences velocities of 3 - 4 knots without boat passage problems at their gates.
+A velocity of 3.5 knots (6 ft/s), which is rarely exceeded under existing conditions in Old River is used as the limiting passage velocity criteria.